jorgejac1/hechomx/README.md

-# Hecho en México - E-commerce Platform
+# Papalote Market - E-commerce Platform

 A modern e-commerce platform dedicated to promoting authentic Mexican-made products and supporting local artisans across all 32 states of Mexico.